abdrahmansoltan/Learning-Notes/React/5-Redux.md

   categoriesSlice => categoriesSlice.categories
 );

-// as long as "selectCategories" doesn't change, Don't run this function export const selectCategoriesMap = createSelector([selectCategories], categories => categories.reduce((acc, category) => {
+// By this, we tell Redux: "As long as "selectCategories" doesn't change, Don't re-run this function" export const selectCategoriesMap = createSelector([selectCategories], categories => categories.reduce((acc, category) => {
     // acc is for 'accumulator'